 Such stakeholders can help broaden discussions about the transportation value chain.
 For instance, in 2011, the National Summit on Energy Security – organized by Securing America’s Future Energy (SAFE), the Electrification Coalition, Energy Security Leadership Council (ESLC) and the Diplomatic Council on Energy Security – brought together CEOs, military leaders and policymakers to address the intensifying threats posed by our nation’s dependence on petroleum.

 In 2012, the Danforth Plant Science Center hosted a panel discussion featuring General Motors and Enterprise Holdings, which focused on the future of the passenger vehicle, including new technology, biofuel research, local mobility, supply chain responsibilities and other public policy issues.

-This unique network positions Enterprise to quickly and efficiently introduce millions of drivers to new fuel and vehicle technology.
-Furthermore, Enterprise can work effectively with other key stakeholders to incorporate sustainability goals into comprehensive, long-term local transportation planning, and, in the process, better meet the needs of our constituents, clients and customers in the communities we serve.
+As a result of this unique grassroots network, Enterprise is able to quickly and efficiently introduce millions of drivers to new fuel and vehicle technology.
+In addition, the Enterprise network makes it possible to provide affordable and accessible transportation options to consumers who rely on mass transit during the week in large urban markets, and to those who simply cannot afford to purchase or maintain a vehicle on their own.
+That means we can leverage our network and fleet to work effectively with other key stakeholders to incorporate sustainability goals into comprehensive, long-term local transportation planning, and, in the process, better meet the needs of constituents, clients and customers in the communities we serve.